Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 All the tools rely on the new function calls provided by Nextor for its behavior.
 If you are a developer and want to know more details, please refer to the _[Nextor 3.0 Programmers Reference](Nextor%203.0%20Programmers%20Reference.md)_ document.

-Please note that none of these tools work in MSX-DOS 1 mode.
-However there are equivalent BASIC CALL commands that provide equivalent functionality for most of the tools.
+Please note that none of these tools work in MSX-DOS 1 mode; however, there are BASIC CALL commands that provide equivalent functionality for most of the tools.

 Some of the tools admit a `<driver slot>` parameter.
 In all of these, number 0 may be specified instead of a slot number, with the meaning of "the primary controller".

 #### 3.4.1.
 MAPDRV: the drive mapping tool

-MAPDRV.COM is a tool that allows mapping a drive letter to a partition on a device controlled by a Nextor device-based driver.
-It is possible to map any drive, even those initially unmapped or associated to a MSX-DOS driver or a Nextor drive-based driver.
+MAPDRV.COM is a tool that allows mapping a drive letter to a partition on a device controlled by a Nextor driver.
+It is possible to map any drive, even those initially unmapped or associated with an MSX-DOS driver.

 The usage syntax for MAPDRV is: